The 7 Fragrance Families in Perfumery: The Official Classification

 A2.
 Spicy Citrus

-The vibrancy of citrus is warmed by spices such as clove, black pepper, nutmeg, or cinnamon, creating an interesting interplay between freshness and warmth.
+The citrus accord is enriched with spicy notes such as clove, black pepper, nutmeg, or cinnamon, introducing warmth and complexity without diminishing its freshness.

 A3.
 Aromatic Citrus